inlg2025/inlg2025.github.io/sitedata/registration.md

 #### Author Registration:
 Every main conference paper requires a full package registration by October 8, 2025 to be included in the program.

+One Full Package registration can cover up to two papers by the same author.
+For the third and any additional papers, the author must register each with a Lite Package.

 #### Early Bird Rate:
 To qualify for Early Bird rates, full payment should be made on or before October 8, 2025.